 Those are the thoughts that race through your head when you lay trapped beneath your own bench press; the cold iron grazing your throat like an impending guillotine.
 In my desperation I gasped a plea soaked in embarrassment.

+In high school I suffered a comedy of injuries.
+I broke my back.
+I suffered concussions.
+I tore a muscle in my elbow.
+I broke my back—again.
 Every injury was a roadblock.
 A hurdle.
 A reason to quit, give up, and decide that fitness wasn’t for me.
-I loved playing sports and being active, but I never felt I had the opportunity to show and prove what I could do.
+I loved playing sports and being active, but I never felt like I had the opportunity to show and prove what I could do.

 A Lesson in Failure